cloudflare/cloudflare-docs/content/workers/platform/deploy-button.md

 Deploy buttons let you deploy applications to Cloudflare's global network in under five minutes.
 The deploy buttons use Wrangler to deploy a Worker using the [Wrangler GitHub Action](https://github.com/marketplace/actions/deploy-to-cloudflare-workers-with-wrangler).
 You can deploy an application from a set of ready-made Cloudflare templates, or make deploy buttons for your own applications to make sharing your work easier.

-Try the deploy button below to deploy a simple GraphQL server:
+Try the deploy button below to deploy a GraphQL server:

 <p>
   <a href="https://deploy.workers.cloudflare.com/?url=https://github.com/cloudflare/workers-graphql-server" target="_blank" rel="noopener">